knpuniversity/symfony/knpu/ep1-intro/json-api.md

 that holds HTML, JSON, or a CSV of octopus research data.
 So actually, this turns out to be really easy.

-Create a new controller: I'll call it `getNotesAction()`.
+Create a new action: I'll call it `getNotesAction()`.
 This will return notes for a specific genus.
 Use `@Route("/genus/{genusName}/notes")`.
 We really only want this endpoint to be used for `GET` requests to this URL.
 Add `@Method("GET")`: